feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the researched economic information into 3 clear and concise bullet points."
+#> [1] "Summarize the gathered information into three clear and concise bullet points highlighting the overall economic condition."
 #>
 #> [[2]]$response
-#> - Algeria's GDP growth is projected at 3-4% in early 2024, primarily driven by
+#> - Algeria's economy in 2024 shows modest GDP growth of 2-3%, primarily fueled
-#> oil and gas exports.
+#> by hydrocarbon exports.
-#> - Inflation is moderate, ranging between 5-7%, while youth unemployment remains
-#> high at approximately 25%.
+#> - The economy heavily depends on oil and natural gas, which make up over 90% of
+#> export revenues, exposing it to price volatility.
-#> - Key economic sectors include hydrocarbons, agriculture, and manufacturing.
+#> - Key challenges include the need for economic diversification, high youth
+#> unemployment, and inflation amid global uncertainties.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE